marekzajac97/bf2-blender/docs/README.md

 - Each child of the root object must be an empty object corresponding to Geom (prefixed with `G<index>__`).
 Statics may also contain an empty child object which defines its anchor point (prefixed with `ANCHOR__`).
 - Each child of the Geom object must be an object corresponding to Lod (prefixed with `G<index>L<index>__`) containing mesh data.
 There must be at least one Lod.
 - Lods should have their [origin set at center of the geometry](https://docs.blender.org/manual/en/latest/scene_layout/object/origin.html#set-origin).
 This optimizes bounding spheres and avoids frustum culling related bugs (objects disappearing at certain viewing angles).
-- For BundledMeshes, each Lod may contain multiple child objects that will be exported as separate geometry parts bound to child ObjectTemplates.
-Each Lod must contain the same hierarchy of objects (their names and transformations must match between Lods).
-Geometry parts cannot be empty Blender objects, each one must contain mesh data to export properly!
-However, the mesh data itself may have no geometry (verts & faces deleted), which is useful for exporting things as invisible but separate logical gameplay objects.
+- For BundledMeshes, each Lod may contain multiple child objects representing its child ObjectTemplates.
+Each Lod must contain the same hierarchy of those (their names and transformations must match between Lods).
+If the child object is an empty object, it will export with no geometry part index assigned, use it for exporting invisible logical gameplay elements such as the `Engine`.
-- Each object in the hierarchy should have its corresponding BF2 ObjectTemplate type set.
-You will find this property in the `Object Properties` tab, it defaults to `SimpleObject`.
-It can be left empty when an object is intended to be exported as a separate geometry part but at the same time doesn't represent any ObjectTemplate (mostly applies to exporting animatable weapon parts such mags, bolts etc).
+- Each object in the hierarchy should have its an ObjectTemplate type set.
+You will find this property in the `Object Properties` tab, `Battlefield 2` panel (it defaults to `SimpleObject`).
+This property can be left empty when an object is intended to be exported as a separate geometry part but at the same time doesn't represent any ObjectTemplate (this mostly applies to exporting animatable weapon parts such as mags, bolt handles etc).

 #### Some examples of object hierarchies